 With LIS, you’re helping clients save money in a way that they had probably not even heard of before.
 You won’t make an immediate profit, but you’ll be building solid relationships with new clients.
 If you can save your clients money before you’re even earning commissions from their plans, they’ll trust you more later.
 You can become their Medicare contact for questions, concerns, and plan changes.

 What are you waiting for?
-Contact your local senior facilities and event coordinators now, so you can simultaneously help seniors and grow your business.
+Contact your local Medicare eligible and senior facilities and event coordinators now, so you can simultaneously help Medicare eligibles and seniors and grow your business.